Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Experiments

 \subsection{Details of the detection model}

-We used EfficientDet-D7 as a gastric cancer detection model with an input resolution of 1,536 × 1,536 pixels.
+We used EfficientDet-D7 \citep{efficientdet} as a gastric cancer detection model with an input resolution of 1,536 $\times$ 1,536 pixels.
 One difference from the original image size was the margin for random cropping performed during training.
-This model used EfficientNet-B7 as the backbone (384 channels in the feature map, eight layers of BiFPN, and five layers of classification/rectangle heads).
-The learning rate was 0.001, the batch size was 32, and the number of trainings was 100.
-The optimization method used was momentum SGD \cite{momentumsgd}, and the exponential decay rate of the first-order moment was set to 0.9.
-To build a robust lesion detector with respect to different lesion sizes, shapes, and resolutions, we used RandAugment \cite{randaugment}, which is one of the state-of-the-art data augmentation methods that randomly applies 14 types of data augmentation, excluding color augmentation, to the training data, and treated the model as a baseline for performance.
+The entire network was trained end-to-end, which allowed it to simultaneously estimate the detection target at any location and size within the input image and classify its content (i.e., ``cancer").
+For details on the model, please refer to the original paper.
+The learning rate was set to 0.001, with a batch size of 32 and 100 training epochs.
+The optimization method used was momentum stochastic gradient descent (SGD) \citep{momentumsgd}, with the exponential decay rate of the first-order moment set to 0.9.
+To construct the proposed gastric cancer detection system, we applied the proposed R-sGAIA as an online augmentation technique during training.
+Additionally, healthy control images without cancer lesions, which are typically not used in general object detection models, were incorporated into the training process using HBBT.